Trusted WordPress tutorials, when you need them most.

 To create a self-hosted WordPress site, you need web hosting to store your files.
 Every website on the internet needs hosting.
 This is your website’s home on the internet.

-There are different hosting plans available for all kinds of websites.
-You need to pick one that suits your requirements and fits your budget.
+There are different hosting plans available for all kinds of websites, so you need to pick the one that suits your requirements and fits your budget.

 Next, you will need a domain name.
-This will be your website’s address on the internet, and this is what your users will type in the browser to reach your website (for example, wpbeginner.com or google.com).
+This will be your website’s address on the internet, and this is what your users will type in the browser to reach your website (for example, optinmonster.com or wpforms.com).

-With WordPress, there are tons of free website templates available that you can use.
-However, if you want something more advanced / custom, then you can purchase a premium template or have one custom-made, which will raise the cost.
+The great thing about WordPress is that there are tons of free website templates available that you can use.
+However, if you want something more advanced or custom, then you can purchase a premium template or have one custom-made, which will raise the cost.

-So, while you can build a website with just the hosting and domain cost, based on your situation, you may end up paying for additional tools and services.
-That’s why it’s often confusing for people to find out the real cost of a WordPress website.
+So, while you can build a website with just the hosting and domain cost, you may end up paying for additional tools and services.
+That’s why figuring out the real cost of a WordPress website can be so confusing.

 Estimating The Real Cost of Building a WordPress Site